German Cockroach Elimination in NYC

 German Cockroach FAQs — NYC Apartments, High-Rises & Multi-Unit Buildings

-How do you eliminate severe German cockroach infestations in NYC apartments?
+How do you control severe German cockroach infestations in NYC apartments?

 Answer: We collapse the population biologically — not cosmetically.
-We use a dual IGR strategy (hydroprene + novaluron), non-repellent residuals (Alpine WSG and Phantom SC), precision crack-and-crevice treatment, aggregation-zone targeting, and resistance-aware gel baiting.
-Spray-only programs do not eliminate severe infestations.
+We use Tekko Trio, a triple-active IGR (hydroprene, novaluron, pyriproxyfen), non-repellent residuals (Alpine WSG and Phantom SC), precision crack-and-crevice treatment, aggregation-zone targeting, and resistance-aware gel baiting.
+Spray-only programs do not control severe infestations.
 Life-cycle interruption does.

 Why do most cockroach treatments in apartment buildings fail?